Enhancing Rare Codes via Probability-Biased Directed Graph Attention for Long-Tail ICD Coding: Introduction

 \section{Introduction}

-The International Classification of Diseases (ICD\footnote{\url{https://www.who.int/standards/classifications/classification-of-diseases}}) is a healthcare classification system maintained by the World Health Organization (WHO) that provides a unique code for each diagnose or procedure.
-Although widely adopted, the manual process of assigning ICD codes to clinical text is time-consuming, error-prone, and expensive.
-Automated ICD coding is typically framed as a multi-label text classification task \citep{larkey1996combining}, but it presents a significant challenge: a small subset of codes, such as those for chronic conditions like diabetes, dominates the frequency distribution.
-Meanwhile, the majority of codes, often corresponding to rare diseases or nuanced complications, appear infrequently, creating a long-tail distribution.
-In the MIMIC-IV-ICD-10 dataset, for example, over 70\% of its 26,096 distinct codes occur fewer than 10 times \citep{nguyen2023mimic}.
-This severe data imbalance hinders the ability of data-driven classification models to learn meaningful semantic representations for these rare codes.
+The international classification of diseases (ICD) is a standardized coding system maintained by the World Health Organization (WHO) that assigns unique codes to diagnoses and procedures.
+Although widely adopted, the manual assignment of ICD codes to clinical documents is labor-intensive, error-prone, and costly, making automated ICD coding an essential tool for modern healthcare systems.
+Automated ICD coding is typically formulated as a multi-label text classification task \citep{larkey1996combining}, because a single clinical document usually corresponds to multiple diagnoses and procedures (see Figure \ref{fig:example} for example), and therefore must be assigned multiple ICD codes simultaneously.

-A primary strategy for automated ICD coding is leveraging co-occurrence relationship (see Figure \ref{fig:example}) to capture complicated correlations among codes. \citet{cao2020hypercore}, \citet{luo2024corelation}, and \citet{wang2024multi} model these correlations via graph networks, motivated by comorbidity as the clinical foundation underlying statistical co-occurrence \citep{valderas2009defining}.
-However, these methods critically oversimplify co-occurrence relationships into binary connections, ignoring fine-grained statistical information, such as conditional probabilities that refine the correlation between rare and common codes, limiting representation enhancement especially for data-scarce rare codes.
+Automated ICD coding is particularly challenging due to the extreme imbalance in the ICD label space.
+A small subset of codes, such as those for common chronic conditions, occurs very frequently, whereas the vast majority correspond to rare diseases and appear infrequently.
+If we view code frequencies as a distribution, this pattern exhibits a long-tail distribution, where a few common codes dominate the dataset while thousands of rare codes appear only a handful of times.
+For example, in the MIMIC-IV-ICD-10 dataset, over 70\% of the 26,096 distinct codes occur fewer than 10 times \citep{nguyen2023mimic}.
+This severe long-tail distribution makes it difficult for data-driven models to learn meaningful semantic representations for rare codes, ultimately limiting overall coding performance.